 B2B is a completely different world than B2C: relationships are long term and extensive agreements about price and delivery differ from customer to customer.
 Nevertheless, organizations must take this digitization step, because B2B companies that do not do this quickly become obsolete and will no longer make it in the long run.

-B2C eCommerce is the business model with direct transactions to the consumer.
+B2C eCommerce is the direct-to-consumer business model.

-There are many features to consider when developing an ecommerce platform for your online store.
+There are many features to consider when developing an eCommerce platform for your online store.
 The list below focuses on the main differences between B2B and B2C.